-Inspired by Whip It!, dust off your old pair of roller skates (or get new ones, since they do seem to be coming back in style) and spend the day gliding down the sidewalk together.
+Inspired by Whip It!, dust off your old pair of roller skates (or get new ones) and spend the day gliding down the sidewalk together.
 Keep practicing until you can do tricks, or at least stay upright for more than two seconds.

 If you can find a zipline course open near you, spend the day flying through the sky, à la pretty much every character in Girl's Trip.
 (Hopefully you won't get stuck midway, but if you do, it'll at least make for a funny story.)

 Recreate the quaint camping scenes from Moonrise Kingdom by heading out into the woods (or your yard) with all the comforts of home.
 Bring a record player, cool outfits, and lots of books.
 But most importantly, just enjoy being outside.

 Tear a page from Superbad and decide right now that you're going to stay up all night, no matter what.
 Because when you have nothing else to do, silly challenges like this one can make for a super fun date.

 Let Amélie inspire you to enjoy your city with fresh eyes.
 Even though you can't travel somewhere far away right now, there's likely a ton you've yet to appreciate within a five mile radius.
 Visit parks, take photos, and see what adventures you can get into.